aresta/Supercaps/README.md

 This is a little sun powered board with ultra low power consumption and zero maintenance.
 It measures temperature, humidity, pressure and sends it every 15 minutes with a RF module.

-The small solar panel (8 x 6 cms) harvest energy to charge two small and cheap super capacitors of 5F each.
+The small solar panel (8 x 6 cms) harvest energy to charge one small and cheap super capacitor of 5F.
 It can run alone almost forever, at least until the caps die.
 But supercapacitors have a much longer lifespan than batteries.

 It can survive without sun about 80 hours, more than 3 days!
 I tested it with the solar panel disconnected.